googleapis/gapic-showcase/README.md

 ## Schema
-The schema of GAPIC Showcase API can be found in [schema/google/showcase/v1beta1](schema/google/showcase/v1beta1) It's dependencies can be found in the [googleapis/api-common-protos](https://github.com/googleapis/api-common-protos) submodule.
+The schema of GAPIC Showcase API can be found in [schema/google/showcase/v1beta1](schema/google/showcase/v1beta1) Its dependencies can be found in the [googleapis/api-common-protos](https://github.com/googleapis/api-common-protos) submodule.

 ## Quick Start